Earmyas-Measho/termina-voice-support-for-windows/data/README.md

 - Ethical approval obtained for study
 - Participants provided informed consent

-## 🚀 Usage Guidelines
+## Usage Guidelines

 ### For Researchers
 - Use for replication studies and meta-analyses
 - Verify statistical calculations independently
 - Cite the original thesis when using this data
-- Contact authors for additional context if needed
+- Contact me for additional context if needed

 ### For Educators
 - Use as teaching material for HCI courses